 Are you in need of Paternity action?

-Legal Representation for Paternity cases in Clearwater & Tampa, FL
+Legal Representation for Paternity cases in Dunedin & Tampa, FL

 In cases where the parents of the child were not married the Father of the child has no legal rights toward the child until they legally establish their rights through a Paternity action.
 Although a Father's name on the Birth Certificate is evidence of Paternity, this does not establish any legal rights toward the child.

 I am asked frequently, "Why do I need a paternity test when I know I am the Father?"
 A Paternity action encompasses far more than a paternity test.
 In more than half the cases that I have had, no paternity test was even taken as both Parties stipulated as to actual paternity of the child.
 On the other hand, if there are questions as to Paternity, this is also the time to get a paternity test and clear up any doubts.